 A pinch of sugar or 1/2 tsp agave nectar

 Pre-heat the oven to 180 deg C (356 deg F / gas mark 4)

 Crumble the tofu into a bowl and add the other ‘ricotta’ ingredients.
 Mix them up well, you may want to use your hands, and leave to stand while you make the sauce.

 Dice the onion and finely chop the garlic.

-Heat up some oil in a medium sized saucepan and add the diced onions and cook until soft.
-Add the chopped garlic and leave to cook for a minute of two, do not allow it to brown.
+Heat the oil in a medium sized saucepan and add the diced onions and cook until soft.
+Add the chopped garlic and leave to cook for a minute or two, do not allow it to brown.
 Add the tomatoes, olive oil, oregano and basil and allow to simmer.
 Add the salt, pepper and sugar to taste.
 Simmer the sauce until it reduces to a thick consistency, about 20 minutes.

-While the sauce is cooking, stuff the ricotta mixture into the cannelloni tubes and place them flat in an oven-proof dish.
+While the sauce is cooking, stuff the ricotta mixture into the cannelloni tubes and place the tubes flat in an oven-proof dish.
 When the sauce is ready, pour it over the tubes so they are completely covered.
 Place in the pre-heated oven for 35 minutes.
 Serve and enjoy.